Chappell Roan reacts to 'new pop girlies' accused of using word gay 'for clout'

 Chappell Roan’s perfect response to someone calling out ‘new pop girlies’ using word gay ‘for clout’

-Chappell Roan has had the best response to someone calling out “new pop girlies” online for allegedly using the word gay “for clout”.
+Chappell Roan has had the best response to someone calling out “new pop girlies” online for allegedly using the word gay “for clout”, and her fans are living for it.

 The queer singer-songwriter took to Instagram on 3 September to share the tweet—the username of which Roan scrubbed out—which read: “Anybody else noticed that these new pop girlies are using the word gay in nearly all their songs for clout?
 It’s getting boring.”